 to the server.

-Discuss your child’s food allergy with his or her school.
-Using some of the above
+Discuss your child’s food allergy with their school.
+Using some of the above strategies

-strategies at school can be helpful.
-You may be surprised by how many children at
+at school can be helpful.
+You may be surprised by how many children at your school

 avoid the foods that cause the allergy, but always be prepared in case of an accidental